pitosalas/tb3-ros/tb3-ros/README.md

 * Browser: http://0.0.0.0:6080/vnc.html
 * Click on desktop and get a tiny menu.
 Click "terminal"
 * In that terminal do `source setup.bash`
-* Now click on desktop and get a second terminal with a legible font

 ### Accessing a virtual instance of VSCode for coding